 These really are the motherlode of emissions and will be often out of reach for your company.
 You cannot control the planes that EasyJet uses, or the fact that your phone is made from rare earth minerals from China.

-To give you an example, Kraft anticipated 90% of their emissions are Scope 3.
+To give you an example, Kraft anticipated 90% of their emissions are Scope 3, and Starbucks 96%.
 These emissions are under Kraft’s control and influence, but cannot be influenced by a small business.
 However, they would remain a concern for that small business.

 While you can influence some of these, they are often things you cannot directly impact on, so you should focus your energy on Scope 1 and 2 emissions in the short term.